-The receivables from TSML are included as part of "Non-trade receivables from related parties" under "Trade and other receivables" account in the consolidated statements of financial position (Note 6).
-Allowance for impairment losses pertaining to these receivables amounted to P540,216 as at December 31, 2021 and 2020, respectively.
+The receivables from TSML are included as part of "Non-trade receivables from related parties" under "Trade and other receivables - net" account in the consolidated statements of financial position (Note 6).
+Allowance for impairment losses pertaining to these non-trade receivables amounted to P540,216 as at December 31, 2022 and 2021.